Frequently Asked Questions

 Q: Why must widgets inherit from InteractionWidget?

-A: The C++ class provides the events:
+A: The C++ class provides the Blueprint Implementable Events:

 • OnInteractionAvailable